-Fruit Salsa with Cinnamon Chips is always a party hit!
-We cut down on the refined sugar in this recipe…and nobody could tell the difference!
+Apple Berry Salsa with Cinnamon Chips is always a party hit!
+We cut down on the refined sugar and make own low-carb flour tortilla chips in this recipe…and nobody could tell the difference!

 You may have enjoyed this fresh and fruity appetizer at a Pampered Chef or Tupperware party.
 It’s very popular for Mother’s Day too!

-In our version, blueberries, apples, strawberries, and kiwi fruit are lightly glazed with a jam and stevia glaze and served on homemade tortilla chips that are sweetened with a stevia/cinnamon mixture.
+In this version, blueberries, apples, strawberries, and kiwi fruit are lightly glazed with a jam and stevia glaze and served on homemade cinnamon tortilla chips.

 The key to making this mixture salsa-like is cutting the fruit into very small pieces and making it saucy!

 Use nice, crisp apples to extend the life of the salsa.
-We’re big fans of Ambrosia apples because they don’t brown in recipes like Healthy Apple Nachos
+We’re big fans of Ambrosia apples because they don’t brown easily.

 Finely dice the strawberries too.